Grajesh-Chandra/php-cis/docs/Implementation-guide.md

 - Affinidi API is protected with Project Level Access Token which is handled by Affinidi Library.
 - Project Level Token is `bearer` Token

+## **3. Referemce Implementation**

+You can refer to the [Github](https://github.com/Grajesh-Chandra/php-cis/) repo for running this Application.

+Now you are ready to run your Application.